 Repair & Prevention of Fading

-Once fading of the paint coat begins, it cannot be repaired completely but for preventing further de-colouration, weathering resistant pigments may be used to prevent further de-coloration.
+Once fading of the paint coat begins, it cannot be repaired completely, but weathering-resistant pigments may be used to prevent further de-coloration.

 Some of the precautions that can be taken to prevent fading are:

 1. Use of certified UV-resistant paints from authorized manufacturers.